-Interstitial lung disease facts
+Interstitial lung disease definition and facts

-Interstitial lung disease includes a group of diseases that have thickening of the supporting tissues between the air sacs of the lungs.
+- Interstitial lung disease includes a group of diseases that have thickening of the supporting tissues between the air sacs of the lungs.
 This thickening can be due to a variety of causes such as:

 - Associated autoimmune or collagen vascular diseases